 Using Acss.Behaviors

 As examples, we provide two built-in behaviours in the current version.
-Please refer to the for details on how to use them.
+Please refer to the behavior for details on how to use them.

 • combobox.popup.align.
 This behaviour aligns the selected items of a drop-down list to a drop-down box.